 Location: Port St. Charles, Barbados

 After a delicious breakfast of French toast prepared by head chef Sam, we dove into boat appreciation in order to bring Argo back to her normal illustrious shine.
 The crew broke into teams in order to knock out all the tasks.
-Per usual cabins were cleaned, the galley and salon dusted, and topsides washed of salt and dirt.
+As per usual, cabins were cleaned, the galley and salon dusted, and topsides washed of salt and dirt.
 In addition, Claire, Jia Her, Rob, Eli, Katie, Josh, and Dylan helped me wax and rust bust Argo’s entire port side.
-It was hot and sweaty work under the tropical sun, but it is gratifying to see Argo shine as the Megayacht Exuma docked alongside.
+It was hot and sweaty work under the tropical sun, but it was gratifying to see Argo shine as the Megayacht Exuma docked alongside.

-Before a dinner of chicken Alfredo, we discussed comical moments in our lives that had inspired the thought, ‘so this is what my life has come to,’ during the squeeze.
+Before a chicken Alfredo dinner, we discussed comical moments in our lives that had inspired the thought, ‘so this is what my life has come to,’ during the squeeze.
 We are now settling in for oceanography class before another eagerly anticipated full night of sleep!